ViDaB-Lab/viSUM/README.md

 # viSUM

+**Motivations**

+viSUM was developed to help my students, regardless of experience level, perform in-depth, comprehensive viral analyses of their high-throughput sequencing data.
+My goal was to make these analyses accessible for their thesis projects without requiring each student to build and integrate a complex computational workflow from scratch.
+I hope it proves useful to other students, educators, and researchers as well!

 **Viral discovery and standardized classification for assembled DNA and RNA sequences.**

 viSUM combines complementary programs to identify candidate viruses—including divergent and understudied viruses—and turn their results into consistent, sequence-level evidence.
 Its two goals are broader viral detection and interpretable classifications that support cross-study comparisons and reference-database curation.

 **Evidence integration is the core of viSUM**